 You will go to our recovery room for about 1 hour.
 Your driver may sit with you there.

 Once awake, you may be given something to drink.

 Spend the day resting at home.
 You cannot drive or return to work.
 You can return to your normal routine the next day.

 You may have some gas pains from the air used to distend your stomach.
 If you belch, this will help.

 Who to Call

 GI Procedure Center

-7:00 AM to 5:00 PM
+7:00 am to 5:00 pm

 After clinic hours, this number will give you the paging operator.
 Ask for the Gastroenterology (GI) doctor on call.
 Leave your name and phone number with the area code.
 The doctor will call you back.

-If you live out of the area, call 1-800-323-8942.
-If you are not able to keep your appointment, let us know 5 days in advance.
+If you need to cancel your appointment, please let us know at least 5 days in advance.